Chairperson: David Baker, Ph.D.

 Note: Graduate students involved in research are required to enroll on GRAD 9953 Seminar in Conduct of Research.

-BIOMEDICAL SCIENCES B.S. / MEDICAL COLLEGE OF WISCONSIN (MCW) Global Health Equity M.S.
-Accelerated degree program
+Biomedical Sciences B.S. / Medical College of Wisconcin (MCW) Global Health Equity M.S.
+Accelerated Degree Program

 The Department of Biomedical Sciences together with the Medical College of Wisconsin Global Health Equity M.S. program offers an accelerated degree program which allow students to earn their B.S. in Biomedical Sciences, and a master of science (M.S.) in Global Health Equity, all within a five-year time period.